Queen Zixi of Ix: Plot

-On the night of a full moon, the fairies ruled by Queen Lulea are dancing in the Forest of Burzee.
-Lulea calls a halt to it, for "one may grow weary even of merrymaking".
-To divert themselves, another fairy recommends that they make something they can imbue with fairy magic.
-After several ideas are considered and rejected, the fairies decide to make a magic cloak that can grant its wearer one wish.
+On the night of a full moon, the fairies ruled by Queen Lulea have gathered in the Forest of Burzee.To divert themselves, the fairies decide to make a magic cloak that can grant its wearer one wish.
 The fairy who proposed it, Espa, and Queen Lulea agree that such a cloak will benefit mortals greatly.
-However, its wish-granting power cannot be used if the cloak is stolen from its previous wearer.
+Its wish-granting power cannot be used if the cloak is stolen from its previous wearer.
 After the fairies finish the golden cloak, Ereol arrives from the kingdom of Noland whose king has just died.
 On the advice of the Man in the Moon, Ereol is dispatched to Noland to give the magic cloak to the first unhappy person she meets.

-Meanwhile, Noland's five high counselors assemble in the capital city of Nole and refuse to allow the valet Jikki to ring the bell that indicates the king has died until they decide how to choose his successor.
-Retrieving the book of the law of Noland (to be used only when the king is unavailable, for the king's will is law in Noland), the counselors learn that the forty-seventh person to pass through Nole's eastern gate at sunrise is to be declared king or queen.
-The next day, the five counselors assemble at the eastern gate and count off the procession entering Nole.
+Meanwhile, Noland, the king has died.
+The high counselors learn that the forty-seventh person to pass through Nole's eastern gate at sunrise is to be declared monarch.
+The next day, the counselors assemble at the eastern gate and count off the procession entering Nole.
 Number forty-seven turns out to be Timothy (who everyone calls "Bud"), the orphaned son of a ferryman who, with his sister Meg (nicknamed "Fluff"), is entering town with their stern Aunt Rivette, a laundress for the city of Nole.
 Along the way from their house to Nole, Ereol meets Fluff and gives her the magic cloak due to her unhappiness at Bud's ill treatment by Rivette.
 The power of the cloak is first seen when Fluff wishes she could be happy again, and she becomes so.
 Bud—now King Bud—is welcomed by the high counselors and the people of Nole as their new king.
 His sister Fluff becomes Princess Fluff, and they take residence in the royal palace.

 Aunt Rivette is relegated to an upper room of the palace.
 While Bud and Fluff glory in their new positions of authority and their possessions, Aunt Rivette wants to spread the news of her good fortune to her friends.
 She asks Fluff if she can wear her cloak, and she becomes so tired walking that she wishes she could fly.
-Two wings sprout from Aunt Rivette's back, causing her to panic at first, but she soon becomes very adept at using them.
+A pair of wings sprout from Aunt Rivette's back, causing her to panic at first, but she soon becomes skilled at using them.
 On its way back to the Princess, the cloak passes through the hands of the king's counselors and the king's valet, each of whom have their wishes immediately granted.